 Ingredients & Lore

-blended with rooibos tea, apple pieces, cocoa nibs, cinnamon, dark chocolate chips (contains soy lecithin), chicory, golden pecan flavor, natural caramel flavor, natural chocolate flavor and marigold flowers
+blended with rooibos tea, apple pieces, cocoa nibs, cinnamon, dark chocolate chips, chicory, pecan flavor, natural caramel flavor, natural chocolate flavor & marigold flowers

 Meet our rooibos farmer, Niklaas Jakobus Slinger